Measurement of the transverse momentum distribution of Drell-Yan lepton pairs in proton-proton collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results and discussion

 \subsection{Combination}

 The fiducial cross-sections measured in the \Zgee and \Zgmm channels are presented in Table \ref{tab:crosssections} including statistical, systematic and luminosity uncertainties.
 When correcting for the more restrictive fiducial volume definition, these results are in good agreement with the previous ATLAS measurements at 13~\TeV~\cite{STDM-2016-02}.
 The electron- and muon-channel cross-sections are combined using $\chi^2$ minimization, following the best linear unbiased estimator prescription (\textsc{Blue}) \cite{Lyons:1988rp, Valassi:2003mu, Nisius:2014wua}.
-The combination is performed on Born level, resulting in a combined cross-section of $\sigma_\mathrm{fid} (pp\rightarrow \Zgll) =$ 736.2 $\pm$ 0.2(stat) $\pm$ 6.4 (sys) $\pm$ 14.7 (lumi)~pb (Table~\ref{tab:crosssections}).
+The combination is performed on Born level, resulting in a combined cross-section of $\sigma_\mathrm{fid} (pp\rightarrow \Zgll) =$ 736.2 $\pm$ 0.2(stat) $\pm$ 6.4 (sys) $\pm$ 15.5 (lumi)~pb (Table~\ref{tab:crosssections})\footnote{The results on dressed level are about 2.4\% lower compared to the Born level definition}.
 There is a reduction of the uncertainty compared to individual electron- and muon-channel measurements since the dominant detector-related systematic uncertainty sources are largely uncorrelated.
 The uncertainties due to pile-up, physics modelling and luminosity are treated as correlated between the two decay channels.